Guide to the Different US Embassy Visa Types

 • Q-1 – person taking part in an international cultural exchange program

-• TN Canadian and Mexican NAFTA Professional Worker Visa
+TN Canadian and Mexican Professional Worker Visa

 U Victims of Criminal Activity Visa

-V Non-immigrant Visa for Spouse and Children of a Lawful Permanent Resident (LPR)
+V Nonimmigrant Visa for Spouse and Children of a Lawful Permanent Resident (LPR)

-Immigrant Visa Types
+Section D: Immigrant Visa Types

 Family-Based Immigrant Visa – Immediate Relatives

-IR-1 Spouse of US Citizen
+IR1 Spouse of a US Citizen

-IR-2 Unmarried Child of US Citizen Visa
+IR2 Unmarried Child of a US Citizen

-IR-5 Parent of a US Citizen who is at least 21 years of age
+IR5 Parent of a US Citizen

 Family-Based Immigrant Visa – Family Preference